Our Team

 Melissa Loudon

-Melissa is Research Officer for the Spatial Data Management group at the University of Cape Town in South Africa where she is researching the use of mobile technologies in drinking water quality management, particularly in rural community supplies.
-This includes investigating existing systems and technologies as well as developing new mobile systems.
+Melissa is currently a PhD student in Los Angeles.
+Previously, she was Research Officer for the Spatial Data Management group at the University of Cape Town in South Africa where she was researching the use of mobile technologies in drinking water quality management, particularly in rural community supplies.

 Melissa's work for MobileActive.org includes frequent software reviews and how-to materials that explain for non-technical users how to deploy mobile technologies.